 There are two stories about Badrinath, the first one states that as per the Vamana Purana the two sages Nar & Narayana performed their penance here & Bhakt Narada was able to attain salvation.

 Badrinath is one of the most popular religious places in Uttarakhand and all over India.
-Badrinath is located in Chamoli district of Uttarakhand state in India.
+Badrinath is located in the Chamoli district of Uttarakhand state in India.
 The Badrinath town is situated in between Nar & Narayana mountains and in the shadow of the Neelkantha Peak.
 Bheem Pul and Vasudhara are also located near Badrinath they are also awesome places for travel and peace.

 The origin of river Alaknanda

 There is another great legendary tale, which is associated with Badrinath.
-Legends say that the holiest and curse reliever, river the Ganga had granted the request of Bhgiratha for relieving humanity from curse sufferings.
-While ascending to earth, the intensity of Ganga could immerse the earth under its water flow.
-To release the earth from such the force, Lord Shiva bore her onto his tresses and ultimately, the river Ganga got divided into twelve holy rivers and river Alaknanda was one of them.
+Legends say that the holiest and curse reliever, the river the Ganga had granted the request of Bhgiratha for relieving humanity from curse sufferings.
+While ascending to earth, the intensity of the Ganga could immerse the earth under its water flow.
+To release the earth from the such force, Lord Shiva bore her onto his tresses and ultimately, the river Ganga got divided into twelve holy rivers and river Alaknanda was one of them.

 Travel Guide Badrinath – How to reach Badrinath